Raspirus/docs/docs/en/faq.md

     Raspirus is built to work and almost any system.
 It even works well on a RPi 3B+.
 Nonetheless, we recommend having:

     - 1 GB of RAM
-    - minimum of 10 GB of space (the database is sadly quite big)
+    - minimum of 10 GB of space (probably less)
     - Dual core CPU (The better, the faster Raspirus will be)
-    - A display for the GUI, else you can only use it in CLI mode
+    - A display for the GUI
-    - Any graphics card

-??? question "My VScode setup is giving me issues"

-    The Rust Analyzer plugin in Visual Studio Code searches for a `Cargo.toml` file in the current directory or its parent directory.
-To address this issue, you can add an option to the plugin settings and specify the location of your `Cargo.toml` file.

-    As mentioned in [this comment](https://github.com/rust-lang/rust-analyzer/issues/2649#issuecomment-691582605), you can add the following lines to the end of your plugin settings JSON.
-Afterward, restart the Rust Analyzer for the modifications to take effect.

-    ```json
-    {
-        "rust-analyzer.linkedProjects": [
-            "/home/stuart/raspirus/raspirus/Cargo.toml"
-        ]
-    }
-    ```

 ??? question "Can't select directories/files"
-    Unfortunately, as of [this issue](https://github.com/tauri-apps/tauri/issues/5405) with Tauri, we currently can't allow users to select both files and folders.
-To switch between selecting a single file or folder, you need to change it in the Raspirus settings.
-There you will find a switch for it.

-??? question "error: found a virtual manifest instead of a package manifest"
-    If you get this error when performing `cargo install` or using the Makefile, please note that it's a [know issue](https://github.com/rust-lang/cargo/issues/7599).
-The solution is simple, as explained on [this](https://stackoverflow.com/a/76271890) Stackoverflow answer, simply change the command to include the workspace, like this: `cargo install --path src-tauri/`
+    You can change what type of asset you want the scan by clicking the orange icon near the selection dropdown and select what you would like to scan.
+The options are: USBs, Folder or File.

-??? question "How do I add my own signatures to the main repository?"
+??? question "How do I add my own yara rules to the main repository?"
-    Raspirus fetches signatures from the [signatures repository](https://github.com/Raspirus/signatures) and creates the database locally.
-You can add signatures to the repository by creating an issue or PR request on that repository.
-Or if you want to experiment with it locally, you can use the [signatures-builder](https://github.com/Raspirus/signature-builder) that we use to update the signatures in the signatures repository
+    Raspirus fetches rules from the [yara-rules repository](https://github.com/Raspirus/yara-rules) and creates the database locally.
+You can add rules to the repository by creating an issue or PR request on that repository.